-A-Level

-English Language
+A-LEVEL English Language

-7702/1 Language, The Individual and Society (New) Final Mark Scheme
+7702/1 Language, the individual and society Mark scheme

-7702 June 2017
+7702 June 2018

-Version/Stage: v1.0
+Version: 1.0 Final

 Mark schemes are prepared by the Lead Assessment Writer and considered, together with the relevant questions, by a panel of subject teachers.
 This mark scheme includes any amendments made at the standardisation events which all associates participate in and is the scheme which was used by them in this examination.
 The standardisation process ensures that the mark scheme covers the students' responses to questions and that every associate understands and applies it in the same correct way.
 As preparation for standardisation each associate analyses a number of students' scripts.
 Alternative answers not already covered by the mark scheme are discussed and legislated for.
 If, after the standardisation process, associates encounter unusual answers which have not been raised they are required to refer these to the Lead Assessment Writer.